Being aware of the effect of hormonal imbalance on your pregnancy is an important first step to avoid complications.

 You may remember from physiology class that the menstrual cycle is divided into two phases: the follicular phase and the luteal phase.

-At ovulation, a surge of lutenizing and follicle stimulating hormones stimulates the release of the egg from the follicle and the tissue left behind becomes the corpus luteum.
+At ovulation, a surge of luteinizing and follicle-stimulating hormones stimulate the release of the egg from the follicle and the tissue left behind becomes the corpus luteum.

 The primary job of the corpus luteum is to produce progesterone which acts on the growing endometrium to make it receptive to implantation should pregnancy occur.

-Eventually, during the 10th to 12th week of gestation, the placenta relieves the corpus luteum and begins to produce progesterone, which it continues to do throughout the pregnancy.
+Eventually, during the 10th to 12th week of gestation, the placenta relieves the corpus luteum's job and begins to produce progesterone, which it continues to do throughout the pregnancy.

 Complications to Pregnancy and Miscarriage

 An imbalance of hormones during the gestation phase can cause miscarriages.